 However, illegal dumping remains a serious social issue.
+According to the 2016 White Paper on the Environment,

+Recycling Society and Biological Diversity, there were around 29,000 tonnes or 165 cases of illegal dumping of industrial waste in 2014.

+Measures being taken include:

-According to the 2011 White Paper on the Environment, Recycling Society and Biological Diversity, there were around 57,000 tonnes or 279 cases of illegal dumping of industrial waste in 2009.
-Measures such as tighter penalties, establishing and strengthening a manifest system (see Question 12) and joint patrols between the regional environment offices (local offices of the Ministry of the Environment) and relevant local governments are being taken, but large-scale cases where the amount of illegal dumping reaches over 5,000 tonnes still occur.
+- Tighter penalties, establishing and strengthening a manifest system (see Question 12). - Joint patrols between the regional environment offices (local offices of the Ministry of the Environment) and relevant local governments are being taken.

-In addition, there are many violations of the regulations under the Building Standards Law concerning floor area ratio and building coverage ratio, which are important for creating a desirable urban environment.
-The regulator is reluctant to take action to enforce these regulations because of the volume of violations.